-Director of College
+Deputy Director of Fund Development

 Lowell J. Herschberger

-Director of Career and Education Programs
+Division Director, Career and Education Programs

 Lowell joined CHLDC in 2003.
 He oversees all employment training, placement and retention services and adult education programs.
 He has a B.A. in Social Work from Cedarville University and a Master's of Social Work from Ohio State University.